Shashank231190/HGSDeploy/test.md

    a.
 One Domain Controller Promoted when HGS role is installed named as HGSLab.Local domain.
    b.
 Other Domain Controller to which gaurdeded host is using as a logon server.

-  Once Conditional forwarder is set make sure FQDN of both the DC is pingable to & fro.
+  Once Conditional forwarder is set make sure FQDN of both the DC is pingable to & from.

 2. The one-way forest trust between the hgs and fabric domains must be configured (HGS domain trusts FABRIC domain).